spiceai/blog/content/posts/project/q-learning-reward-is-all-you-need.md

 In this case, we do not need to give the state/action pairs but only the state, as the neural network would exhaustively return all the Q values associated with each action.
 Outputting all actions' Q value is a common method as the general cases have a complex environment but a smaller number of possible actions.

 This method works very well.
 It is similar to supervised learning with states as inputs and rewards as labels.
 We assumed so far that we had a reward for each action, and we chose the next action with the best reward (called a greedy policy).
 In many cases this is not enough: even if an action would yield the best reward at a given state, this may affect the next state so that we wouldn't optimize the reward in the long term.
 Also, if we can't have a reward for each action, we usually give 0 as a reward.
-We will not be able to choose the right action if they affect latter states despite not yielding different rewards at the current state.
+We will not be able to choose the right action if they affect later states despite not yielding different rewards at the current state.

 The sparsity of reward or the long-term calculation of total reward (non-greedy policies) leads us to diverge from supervised learning and learn potential future rewards.